pawpflawf/wolf-command/README.md

 - Give off sitting, standing, a specified number
 - Giving based off color coming soon

-### Wolf Taming Limit ###
+### Mass Heal ###
-- Stops unfair players who tame more wolves than they should be allowed
+- Heal your wolves from anywhere to ensure their survival
-- Setting config.yml `PLAYER_MAX_WOLF` to '-1' removes limit
+- Pulls resources from your inventory to feed to your wolves (Permission based)
-- Defaults limit to 100 wolves
+- Heal your sitting or standing wolves
-- Ops are exempt from limit
+- Healing off collar color coming soon

 ### Wolf Taming Limit ###
 - Stops unfair players who tame more wolves than they should be allowed